 We are extremely critical of our bodies.
 If you are in a group of people for any period of time, it is pretty common for people to start criticizing their bodies or talking about what they need to do to improve their bodies (i.e. go on a diet, exercise, etc.).
-Sometimes these conversations take an especially dark turn, and people start saying things like “I’m so fat.
-My legs look horrible.
-I have the biggest butt in the world”, etc.
+Sometimes these conversations take an especially dark turn, and people start saying things like “I’m so fat” or “I have the biggest butt in the world.”

 Mean Conversations in Our Head

 You know the kinds of conversations I am talking about.
-It seems like body hatred and body loathing is extremely common and even, perhaps, a national past time.
+It seems like body hatred and body loathing is extremely common.
+Sometimes it even seems like a national past time.
 Do you know what is really uncommon?
 It is really uncommon to find people saying, simply and sincerely, “I love my body.
 It’s beautiful.”

-Why Your Body is Beautiful
+Your Body is Amazing

-I would like to point out that rather than learning to think of our bodies as being a unique record of our lived experiences, we are usually trained instead to view our bodies in terms of how they look to someone else or whether or not someone else approves of them.
+Unfortunately, we rarely learn to think of our bodies as being a unique record of our lived experiences.
+Rather, we learn to view our bodies in terms of how they look to someone else or whether or not someone else approves of them.

-Nevertheless, it is important to note that our bodies are not primarily for other people; they are primarily for us.
-They are our vessels.
+Nevertheless, it is important to note that our bodies are not primarily for other people.
+Rather, they are primarily for us.
 The primary goal of our body is not to meet other peoples’ standards of sexual desirability.

 Of course it is true that sometimes we decide we need to change something related to our body.
 For instance, perhaps our body is telling us that we are eating too little or too much and that it is having problems working properly.
 Sometimes our body tells us that we need to drink more water.
-Sometimes our body tells us that we have been sitting a little too much working or watching TV, and we need to dance and run and hula hoop more.
+And sometimes our body tells us that we have been sitting a little too much working or watching TV, and we need to dance and run and hula hoop more.

 Listening to Our Body

 Sometimes our body tells us that we have a medical problem and that it is time to go to the doctor.
 But in all of these cases, whether we decide we need to eat more or less, or exercises more or less, or go to the doctor, etc., our body is not our enemy.
-It hasn’t lost its amazingness.
+It hasn’t lost its amazing-ness.
 Rather, in these instances our body is being its amazing self and communicating to us that it is time for a change.

 So Friend, whatever your body is like today, it is amazing and beautiful right now.
 You just need to be present with your body in this moment.
-You need to appreciate it for the beautiful landscape and record it is, and everything will unfold well from there.
+And you need to appreciate it for the beautiful landscape and record it is, and everything will unfold well from there.
 You absolutely deserve right now to say, “I love my body.
 It’s amazing.”

 If you enjoyed this post, please consider sharing on social media.